fck-language/fck/README.md

 # fck
-A new coding language to go along with my quite probably abismal OS
+A new coding language to go along with my quite probably abysmal OS

 [Website](https://RosiePuddles.github.io)